LaravelDaily/Laravel-Reservations-Course/course/07 - After first Client Review.md

 ![send invitation form](images/send-invitation-form.png)

 Also, it means we need only the email in the Form Request.
-The email must also check uniqueness in the `invitations` table instead of the `users` table.
+The email must also check uniqueness in the `user_invitations` table instead of the `users` table.
 And we will change the validation message.

-**app/Http/Requests/StoreUserRequest.php** & **app/Http/Requests/StoreGuideRequest.php**
+**app/Http/Requests/StoreUserRequest.php**:
 ```php
 class StoreGuideRequest extends FormRequest
 {